sercankulcu/sercankulcu.github.io/_posts/2018-08-14-popular-questions-about-software.md

 <b>Continuous integration and delivery:</b> Continuous integration and delivery (CI/CD) is a practice that allows developers to build, test, and deploy software quickly and efficiently.
 It involves using automation tools to manage the software development process, and it can help to speed up the delivery of new features and updates.

-Overall, the best software development practices are those that help to ensure the quality, reliability, and success of the software.
-It is important for software developers to continuously learn and improve their skills and practices in order to deliver the best possible results.

 What is the role of a software engineer?
 -----

-Software engineering is a field that involves the design, development, and maintenance of software systems.
-Software engineers are responsible for creating and maintaining software that is reliable, efficient, and effective.

 The role of a software engineer includes a variety of tasks and responsibilities, such as: